Auterion raises $10 million for open source drone operating system

 The Zurich, Switzerland-based company will use the money to scale its operations and speed up development of its platform.

 The funding comes from Lakestar, Mosaic Ventures, Costanoa Ventures, and Tectonic Ventures.
-Auterion will continue to work in close alignment with the PX4 community, the most widely used open source drone autopilot software to bring the technology to the enterprise.
+Auterion will continue to work in close alignment with the PX4 community, the most widely used open source drone autopilot software, to bring the technology to the enterprise.

 Drones and autonomous robots are being used by enterprises for survey and mapping, asset inspection, search and rescue, public safety, and agriculture.
 Investment bank Goldman Sachs predicts market demand for commercial drone products and services will grow to $13 billion by 2020.

 But drones lack a common operating system.
-This leads to complications with interoperability between drones and services and makes compliance with drone safety regulations and cybersecurity more complicated.
-That’s why Auterion built its software.
+This leads to complications with interoperability between drones and services and makes compliance with drone safety regulations and cybersecurity more complicated, which is why Auterion built its software.

 “Autonomy will change the status quo and enable use cases that are unthinkable today, unlocking the next level of value,” said Auterion cofounder Kevin Satori, in a statement.
 “Our technology scales from drones to any other autonomous system, such as self driving delivery rovers.“